Licensing criteria for hospital-based ECE services

 - Regular refresher training for all staff and volunteers.

 - Including emergency plans and procedures as a regular agenda item for staff meetings.

-Keep the drill records for the current year plus one additional year
+Keep the emergency drill records for two years.

 - Things to consider